roblox-compilers/roblox-py/README.md

 - 📲  **In-roblox plugin** </br>
   If you dont what to use VScode, python supports a roblox plugin which can be hosted in the terminal with all the features listed above!
 - 🌙 **Lunar** </br>
-  roblox-pyc comes with a custom language called lunar with amazing syntax features which is a modified version of MoonScript for roblox
+  roblox-pyc comes with a custom language called lunar with amazing syntax features and an extended standard library, which is a modified version of MoonScript for roblox

 ***